 Variety Keeps Things Fresh

-With so many choices, it pays to select several different games to keep on hand.
+With so many choices, it pays to select several games to keep on hand.
 Try to choose at least one from each category so you'll always have a game that suits whatever you're in the mood for.